 - 1 How many days should you plan to spend for a first time visit to Berlin?

-- 9 Other Places to Visit in Berlin
+- 8 Other Cool Places to Visit in Berlin

 How many days should you plan to spend for a first time visit to Berlin?

-I suggest for you to plan at least 3-5 days for an initial visit.
-Three days is a good start, but there are plenty of things to do, great galleries, museums, and much more to easily fill a 5 day visit to Berlin.
+I suggest for you to plan at least 2-5 days for an initial visit.
+Two or Three days in Berlin is a good start, but there are plenty of things to do, great galleries, museums, and much more to easily fill a 5 day visit to Berlin.

 Getting around Berlin